Support to reduce your drinking

-We Are With You (formerly Addaction) is a free and confidential service providing friendly, person centred support and expert advice to people affected by drugs and alcohol.
+With You North East Lincolnshire (formerly Addaction) is a free and confidential service providing friendly, person centred support and expert advice to people affected by drugs and alcohol.
 To contact the service or make an appointment call 01472 806890 or drop into their office at 76B Cleethorpe Road, Grimsby, DN31 3EF.

 Further support available for you and those supporting you

 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope that they may solve their common problem and help others to recover from alcoholism.
 Call 01472 362068 for support and to be directed to a local meeting group.